Portrait of Ommo Clark

 Strategist, advisor, researcher, teacher, speaker, occasionally a builder.

-I work with leadership teams and founders on the AI questions where being wrong is expensive — health, finance, regulated information, public trust.
+I work with researchers, founders, and leaders on the AI questions where being wrong is expensive — health, finance, regulated information, public trust.
 The work runs through three phases: strategy (deciding what to build and what good looks like before development begins), productization (the discipline of getting from prototype to deployable system), and governance (the technical and policy frameworks that determine how the system is run once it is live).

 I also teach.
 The discipline of productization is not something most founders or executives have access to in any structured form, and I have spent years translating it for non-technical audiences.
 To date, more than 3,000 founders and executives across the UK, Nigeria, and the US have come through programs I have designed or delivered.